National Centre for Circus Arts

 How we work

-The Conservatoire works through a formal collaborative arrangement among its six member schools, as set out in a Members’ Agreement (agreed 11 October 2017).
+Throughout the period of transition, the Conservatoire will continue to work through the formal collaborative arrangement among its six member schools, as set out in a Members’ Agreement (agreed 11 October 2017).

 Working through a shared consultative and decision-making structure, together with the leadership of the Conservatoire, the Member Schools agree the Conservatoire’s overall strategy and policy.
-While each of the Schools remains a legally autonomous organisation, all students on a higher education programme of study with a Member School are registered students of the Conservatoire, which has the same institutional duty of care and obligations to its students as all higher education institutions that are registered with the Office for Students.
+Until 31 July 2022, all students on a higher education programme of study with a Member School will remain registered students of the Conservatoire, which has the same institutional duty of care and obligations to its students as all higher education institutions that are registered with the Office for Students.

 The Conservatoire is also ultimately accountable for the proper use and stewardship of the public funds it receives.
 The Conservatoire’s main tasks are to: